2514millerj/vscode-meerkatio/README.md

 ### System Notifications

-- On macOS make sure you have notifications enabled for `terminal-notifier` in order to have notifications show up in your system tray
+- On macOS make sure you have notifications enabled for `terminal-notifier` in order to have notifications show up in your system's notification center
 - On Linux, make sure you have `notify-osd` or `libnotify-bin` installed.
 (Installed by default on Ubuntu)

 ### Remote Development